 Adequate clearances around and above the chiller are required to allow sufficient access for service and maintenance operations.
 Specific unit clearance requirements are indicated in the submittal package provided for your unit.

-- Minimum vertical clearance above the unit is 3 feet (92 cm).
+- Do NOT install piping or conduit above the compressor motor assembly or behind the suction elbow of the unit. - Minimum vertical clearance above the unit is 3 ft (92 cm).